 Quinton

-Quinton Name Meaning: Origin, History, and Significance
+Quinton Name Meaning: Origin, History, & Significance

-Quinton Name Origin and Meaning
+Quinton Name Origin & Meaning

 In Latin, the name Quinton is derived from the word “Quintus,” whiich means “fifth.”
 This makes sense given that Quinton was traditionally used to denote the fifth-born child in a family.
 The name has also been associated with the number five in other cultures, such as in China where it is considered a lucky number.